-This final book of Moses is a reiteration of the Mosaic Law, which God gave to His people, when they were redeemed from Egyptian slavery.
-For 40 years the disobedient nation of Israel, who murmured against the goodness of God, had wandered in the wilderness.. until a new generation of Israelites had grown up.
+This final book of Moses is a reiteration of the Mosaic Law which God gave to His people when they were redeemed from Egyptian slavery.
+For 40 years the disobedient nation of Israel, who murmured against the goodness of God, had wandered in the wilderness until a new generation of Israelites had grown up.

-Moses was once again instructed to rehearse the Law of God in the ears of His chosen people, as his final duty, before the children of Israel were led, by Joshua, into the promised land of Canaan - and Moses climbed to the top of mount Nebo, where he died.
+Moses was once again instructed to rehearse the Law of God in the ears of His chosen people as his final duty before the children of Israel were led, by Joshua, into the promised land of Canaan - and Moses climbed to the top of Mount Nebo, where he died.

 Their clothes had not worn out and their feet had not swollen, despite their long, 40-year trek through the wilderness.
-God had given them many victories over their various enemies, including Og, the intimidating, giant-king of Bashan and Sihon, the formidable king of the Amorites.
+God had given them many victories over their various enemies, including Og - the intimidating giant-king of Bashan, and Sihon - the formidable king of the Amorites.

-Just before God was to finally shepherd His people into the land of Canaan, Moses reminded the Israelites of the character and attributes.. of the only true and living God, Whom they served.
+Just before God was finally to shepherd His people into the land of Canaan, Moses reminded a new generation of Israelites of the character and attributes of the only true and living God Whom they served.
 He reminded them of the whole covenant they had made with the Lord on Mount Sinai.
-He read through the many statutes and judgements of the Lord.. he reiterated the need to bring to mind all the benefits that they had received from the hand of their God.
+He read through the many statutes and judgements of the Lord.
+He reiterated the need to bring to mind all the benefits that they had received from the hand of their God.

-May we treasure the goodness of the Lord and His great compassion towards us, knowing that He will not fail us, forsake us or destroy us - for He will not forget what He swore to Israel and He will not fail to carry out His promises to the Church.
+May we treasure the goodness of the Lord and His great compassion towards us, knowing that He will not fail us, forsake us, or destroy us - for He will not forget what He swore to Israel, and He will not fail to carry out His promises to the Church.
 Praise His holy name.